 During your job interview, the interviewer might ask you the question, “What are your long-term career goals?”
-This is similar to interview questions such as, “Where do you see yourself in five years?” and “What are your goals for the next five to ten years?”
+This is similar to other interview questions such as, “Where do you see yourself in five years?” and “What are your goals for the next five to ten years?”

 An employer will ask you this type of question for a number of reasons.
 He or she wants to know whether or not you have any long-term visions or plans.
 Employers also want to know whether you plan to stay at their company for a while, or if you are considering leaving at the soonest opportunity.

 It might be difficult to think about the future during your interview, so it’s good to plan ahead for such a question.
 There are several ways to answer successfully.
 Take a look below for tips on how to answer questions about your career goals and read some sample answers.

 How to Answer Interview Questions About Your Career Goals

-These tips will help you prepare for questions about your career goals and where you see yourself in the future.
+These tips will help you prepare for questions about your career goals and where you want to see yourself in the future.

 Start with short-term goals, then move to long-term goals.
-You probably have a good sense of your short-term goals, such as getting a job with an employer like the one you are interviewing for.
+You probably have a good sense of your short-term goals, such as getting a job with an employer like the one you are currently interviewing for.
 Start by describing these goals, then move on to more long-term plans.

 If you’re not clear about what you want to achieve, review this guide on how to set career goals.
 Then, spend some time setting your short- and long-term career goals.

 Explain the actions you’ll take.
-Listing goals is not going to make a strong answer.
+Listing goals is not going to make for a strong answer.
 You also want to (briefly) explain steps you will take to achieve those goals.
 For example, if you want to take on a management role, explain the steps you have taken, or will take, to become a manager.